Skip to main content

 Food Culture and Dining Style

-• Tipping is not expected
+• Tipping is not customary; politeness and thanks are sufficient

-• Convenience stores offer surprisingly high-quality food
+• Convenience stores (konbini) offer high-quality, practical food for travel days

 Best Time to Travel

-• Spring: Cherry blossoms and mild weather
+• Spring: Cherry blossoms, mild temperatures, and outdoor festivals

 Common Mistakes to Avoid

-• Ignoring travel time between destinations
+• Underestimating travel time between destinations

-• Not respecting quiet public spaces
+• Failing to respect quiet public spaces or train etiquette

 Final Thoughts